GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 <div class="text-quoted">“How couldn't I worry unless I know who it is...?!”</div>

 Right then, a sudden sound echoed throughout the room.
-Apparently it came from Frau's PokeCom, that still was in her hands.
-Upon hearing the notification, she unlocked the device's screen—and began to read some kind of mail.
+Apparently it came from Frau's PokeCom, that was still in her hands.
+Upon hearing the notification, she unlocked the screen—and began to read some kind of mail.

 <div class="text-quoted">“'M-My 2D wives longed for my presence'.
 W-What a legit excuse, lol.”</div>